Beefster09/VictoryCard/README.md

 ### YAML deck data file

 VictoryCard uses YAML to define card data.
-The top level contains 3 sections:
+The top level accepts these attributes:

 * `general` for general settings about the cards themselves
-    * `deck_template`: a path to the deck template if you would like to override the default
+    * `template`: the card template to use for each card in the deck.
+    By default, the default template is the same as the yaml, but with one of these extensions:
+        * `.html.jinja2`
+        * `.jinja2`
+        * `.hj2`
+        * `.vct`
+    See [Jinja Documentation](http://jinja.pocoo.org/docs/latest/templates/) for details on how to create templates for each card.
     * `stylesheet`: the stylesheet used for the whole deck.
 Defaults to the same name as the yaml, but with a `css` extension.
+    * `embed_styles`: indicates that styles should be inserted into the `<style>` section of the rendered deck (default true)
+    * `card_spacing`: controls how much space is between each card.
+This should use css units.
+(Default: 2pt)
     * `header`: a path to an optional header that gets inserted in the `<head>` of the deck template.
     Defaults to the same as the yaml, but with an `html.header` extension
     * `output`: the path to output the deck to.
 Defaults to the same as the yaml, but with an `html` extension